SiriusStarr/elm-password-strength/README.md

 ### ZxcvbnPlus

-`PasswordStrength.ZxcvbnPlus` is a native Elm implementation of the popular zxcvbn password strength javascript library, with some optimizations and fixes.
+`PasswordStrength.ZxcvbnPlus` is a native Elm implementation of the popular zxcvbn password strength javascript library, with some tweaks and fixes.
 `Zxcvbn` is available if you require exactly identical results to the reference implementation, however.
 More information on zxcvbn may be found on its [GitHub](https://github.com/dropbox/zxcvbn).